Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/05_projectile_collision/index.md

 The projectile will also need a bounding box.

 Because the projectile can have a rotation and our bounding boxes are aligned with axes (AABB), we will need to create a bounding box that is big enough to contain the projectile at any rotation.
-Monogame provides a function to create a bounding box from a list of points, so that any point inside this list is also inside the bounding box.
+MonoGame provides a function to create a bounding box from a list of points, so that any point inside this list is also inside the bounding box.

 ```csharp
 class Projectile : Entity